FREQUENTLY ASKED QUESTIONS ON FAMILY LAW

 Separate property is property owned before the marriage, property acquired during the marriage by gift or inheritance, and any personal injury awards that are not for lost wages.
 Gifts can include gifts between spouses, such as jewelry or a car.

 Child support is usually calculated according to guidelines set out in the Texas Family Code.
-In general, child support is calculated based on the obligor’s (the person paying the support) net income.
+In general, child support is calculated based on the net income of the obligor — the person paying the support.
 Net income is gross income minus taxes and health insurance premiums paid for the child(ren).
 Most other deductions taken from a paycheck are added back in for the calculation.

-Once the base amount is determined, the child support is a percentage, based on the number of children to whom the obligor must pay support.
-For example: one child is 20%, two are 25%, three are 30%, four are 35%, etc. up to 50% of the obligor’s income.
+Once the base amount is determined, child support is a percentage of the obligor’s net income, based on the number of children to whom the obligor must pay support.
+For example: one child is 20%, two are 25%, three are 30%, four are 35%, and so on, up to 50% of the obligor’s income.
 However, these percentages can change if there are children from other households for whom the obligor has a duty to support, and the guidelines apply to situations where the obligor’s monthly net resources are not greater than $7,500.
 In addition, there are a variety of factors that the court can consider in determining the child support amount, and the court does not have to award these percentages.

 Alimony under the Texas Family Code is called spousal maintenance.
 To be eligible for spousal maintenance, you must have been married for at least 10 years (unless you are disabled or in a domestic violence situation), and either be unable to earn a sufficient income to support yourself or be the custodian of a child who requires substantial care due to a disability that prevents you from working.

-Technology: We offer online scheduling for appointments, Facetime and phone meetings for clients who can’t make it into the office, free Wi-fi in the office, online forms, and easy online payment options.
+- Technology: We offer online scheduling for appointments, as well as Facetime and phone meetings for clients who can’t make it into the office.
+You can also take advantage of free WiFi in the office, online forms, and easy online payment options.